-- Analyze multiple perspectives of people in Los Angeles after the end of the Mexican-American War using secondary and primary resources to form a position on what actions the Californio people should take. - Evaluate the benefits and tradeoffs of a particular decision or action through a facilitated deliberation with classmates on the consequences of the Treaty of Guadalupe Hidalgo. - Practice participating in respectful and productive discussions of complex issues with peers.
+- Analyze multiple perspectives of members of the Pueblo community in the 1600s using primary and secondary resources to evaluate possible options for responding to Spanish oppression. - Evaluate the benefits and tradeoffs of a particular decision or action through a facilitated deliberation with classmates. - Practice empathetic listening skills as they participate in discussions with peers and read about the experiences of people in the past. - Practice participating in respectful and productive discussions of complex issues with peers.